 There are plenty of waterfalls flowing around Buffalo.
 While each one is fascinating in its own right, there are only a select few that really stand out as the must-see waterfalls of the area.

 These waterfalls are well worth chasing.
 Rather than sticking to the rivers and lakes that you’re used to, going to see some of these beauties may help shake things up a bit.
 Check out this list of some of the best waterfalls Buffalo has to offer, grab a friend and go see experience them for yourself.

 Williamsville, 13.5 miles from Downtown Buffalo

-Located right near Main Street in Williamsville, this waterfall is truly a sight to see.
-The total height of the main waterfall reaches about 30 feet, visible from one of the two parking lots conveniently located on Glen Avenue.
+Located right near Main Street in Williamsville, this waterfall is truly a sight to behold.
+The total height of the main waterfall peaks at about 30 feet.
+It is visible from one of the two parking lots conveniently located on Glen Avenue.
 With plenty of benches in Glen Park facing the falls, there are many places for park-goers to sit down, relax, and take it all in.

 Colden, 26.7 miles from Downtown Buffalo

-If you’re looking for a waterfall that is typically less crowded, you’re going to the right place with Colden Falls.
+If you’re looking for a waterfall that is typically less crowded, your destination is Colden Falls.
 This waterfall is located off Heath Road near the Harmony Market.
 A parking lot is available just past the market on Boston-Colden Road.
-(Note you can only park for an hour.)
-There’s a pretty clear view of the falls from the road, however, for those feeling more adventurous, you can go down and walk along Cazenovia Creek to get an even better, up close and personal view.
-Be advised that choosing to do the above is at your own risk.
+There’s a clear view of the falls from the road, however, for those feeling more adventurous, you can go down and walk along Cazenovia Creek to get an even better, up close and personal view.

 If you’re still feeling adventurous, be sure to look along the right side of the creek, as you will find a small sitting area with a swinging wooden bench.
 Feel free to sit down and soak in the view overlooking the main waterfall before going down further.